How to Inspect a Crawl Space?: Steps, Checklist

 4. Measure relative humidity to assess condensation risk

-13. Check for the past repairs and their impacts crawlspace
+13. Check for the past repairs and their impacts crawl space

 1. Inspect the wall or floor crack repairs for effectiveness